 This may have been the key influence for his decision to follow them after they had signed the Treaty leading to his freedom.
 It is not clear in what timescale, but he was in charge of the bodyguard detail for Griffith and travelled to America twice and England in the course of special duties (sadly no details).

 Charlie enlisted in the new Irish Army in July 1922 and was made a Staff Lieutenant with Intelligence, 2nd Eastern Division at Portobello and Wellington Barracks.
+He was then attached to CID Oriel House.
 His name appears on the GHQ Intelligence pay list for the week ending 25 August 1922.
 Just after the Free State had suffered the double loss of Arthur Griffith and Michael Collins.

 No doubt the whole Civil War was anything but a happy experience for the vast majority of participants.
 Men and women lost pals or former friends, relatives too; and some even saw them die horribly, on both sides.
 This must have been especially traumatic and demoralising for pre-Truce veterans like McCabe.
 He hated having to fight fellow Irishmen, some he’d stood shoulder-to-shoulder with against the British.